-You're not alone in your role, there are four Faculty Officers per Faculty, across four Faculties.
-Along with the 16 Faculty Officers, in lots of different roles.
-The majority of these reps are Programme Reps who are also here to represent your academic interests and change the way you learn at the University if Greenwich.
+You're not alone in your role, there are four Faculty Officers per faculty, across four Faculties.
+Along with the 16 Faculty Officers, we have around 1,000 reps, in lots of different roles.
+The majority of these reps are Programme Reps who are also here to represent your academic interests and change the way you learn at the University if Greenwich (UoG).